sfu-dhil/wphp-docs/source/firms.rst

 .. _firm-search-name:

 Name
-  Text search for all or part of a firm name.
+  Text search for all or part of a :ref:`firm name <firm-field-name>`.

 .. _firm-search-results-sorted-by: